Rhodes Island 3 Bedroom Sea View Apt

 The apartment is on the second floor and has 2 bedrooms with double beds and 1 bedroom with 2 single beds, all rooms have wardrobes.

 The kitchen is fully equipped with fridge, cooker, oven, dish washer and table with 6 chairs.

 The lounge has a corner couch, dining table, TV and airconditioning.

 The bathroom has a bath and washing machine.

-Balconies with view of the park and the town.
+Balconies with view of the park, the town and the harbor.

 Suitable for families or friends

 10 min drive to Rhodes center and the harbor.

 30 min drive to the golf course.